treycaliva-abridge/github-actions/README.md

     service_account: ${{ vars.GCP_SA_EMAIL_ARTIFACT_REGISTRY }}
 ```

-The variables are automatically added to your repo after the auth has been set up in Terraform [above](#workload-identity-permissions).
+These repo variables are automatically added to your repo after the auth has been set up in Terraform [above](#workload-identity-permissions).
 They will be in this format:

 ```
 GCP_WORKLOAD_IDENTITY_PROVIDER_<ENV_NAME>